Cookie preferences

 Gender and training needs analysis with school, government, community, and girls

-To support sustainability, in partnership with relevant government education offices, observe the extent to which schools and teachers are using SEL approaches in general teaching pedagogy, identify gaps and support needed.
+In order to support sustainability, in partnership with relevant government education offices, observe the extent to which schools and teachers are using SEL approaches in general teaching pedagogy, then identify gaps and the support needed.

 SEL material adaptation workshop with government